xw89/group-assignment-1/README.md

 GP_Assignment_A_3rd.pdf is the final document.

-GP_Assignment_A_Presentation.pdf is the final presentation document.
+GP_Assignment_A_Presentation_2.pdf is the final presentation document.